|

 particularly strong in Tier 2 and Tier 3 cities, where traditional and herbal

-beauty products have a deep-rooted cultural significance.
+beauty products hold deep cultural significance.
 Moreover, brands are

 innovating with biodegradable packaging and cruelty-free certifications to